Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: A Design Space for CCS

-The biggest question is, \textit{``Where are published notes presented to users?''} Answers to this question affect whether or not \textit{users} will ever see published \textit{notes}. \textit{Note} presentation can range from aggressive to subtle: \textit{notes} can be mandatory overlays that \textit{users} must dismiss to see the associated \textit{post}; \textit{notes} can be shown alongside \textit{posts} where they can be easily ignored; or platforms may simply indicate that a \textit{post} has a \textit{note} and require \textit{users} to click to view them.
-Additionally, there is the question of which instances of the \textit{post} have the published \textit{note} displayed: just the original, or also re-shares of the \textit{post} that appear across the platform.
-This will affect the number of \textit{users} who have the potential of being informed by a published \textit{note}.
-Platforms must also decide: \textit{``Who is notified about notes when they are published?''} Notifications here can be used to retroactively influence the understanding of \textit{users} who saw a \textit{post} \textit{before} it had a published \textit{note}.
+The biggest question is: \textit{``Where are published notes presented to users?''} Answers to this question affect whether users will ever see published notes.
+Note presentation can range from aggressive to subtle: notes can be mandatory overlays that users must dismiss to see the associated post; notes can be shown alongside posts where they can be easily ignored; or platforms may simply indicate that a note exists and require users to click to view it.
+Additionally, there is the question of which instances of the post display the published note: just the original, or also re-shares that appear across the platform.
+This affects the number of users who see a published note.
+Platforms must also decide: \textit{``Who is notified about notes when they are published?''} Notifications can retroactively influence the understanding of users who saw a post \textit{before} it had a published note.

-Other important questions affect the amount of information about \textit{notes} that is conveyed to \textit{users}.
-Twitter's original implementation of Birdwatch showed several ``helpful'' \textit{notes} at a time, but all of the current implementations that we examined only show one.
-Relatedly, platforms may provide details about a \textit{note's} author or ratings, which could inform how a \textit{user} interprets a \textit{note}.
+Other important questions affect the amount of information about notes conveyed to users.
+Twitter's original Birdwatch implementation showed several ``helpful'' notes at a time, but all implementations we examined show only one.
+Relatedly, platforms may provide details about a note's author or ratings, which could inform how users interpret notes.